BitPangea/bitpangea/theatlas/README.md

 ### Spatial Structure

-The Atlas may preserve the visible expression of recognized spatial relationships, groupings, regions, and other cartographic structures as they are formally established.
+The Atlas may preserve the visible expression of recognized spatial relationships, groupings, regions, and other cartographic structures.

+Not every visible or geographic feature requires independent constitutional recognition.
+Features may exist as intentional design, derived configuration, or cartographic expression so long as they remain consistent with adopted constitutional constraints.

 ### Cartographic Memory